 #4 Big Sur

-This rugged and mountainous section of the Central Coast offers some of the prettiest coastline in all of California.
+This rugged and mountainous section of the Central Coast offers some of the prettiest coastlines in all of California.

 Stay – Vetana Inn Big Sur, which is tucked among the forests overlooking the dramatic Californian Coast.